tdeekens/triggsy/README.md

 }
 ```

 Indicating that the state before running `triggsy npm` the last time the `package.json` resolved to `c219c4dc4b7ff6be7a7090459bc6d06a879a1577`.
-Whenever hashing the current `package.json` shows a difference the trigger from the `.triggsyconfig` will be run and the `.triggsy` state will be upadted.
+Whenever hashing the current `package.json` shows a difference the trigger from the `.triggsyrc` will be run and the `.triggsy` state will be updated.

 ## Future Features